PlasmaPHP/core/README.md

 Plasma does not aim to be a full Database Abstraction Layer.
 Simulating missing features is not a goal and should never be.

+For a list of drivers, see the [main repository](https://github.com/PlasmaPHP/plasma).

 # Getting Started
 As soon as you have selected a driver, you can install it using `composer`.
 For the core, the command is